SwedishNational7TMRI/7T_BIDS_organiser/README.md

         json.dump(json_data, data, indent=2)
 ```

-- Add the SliceTiming to the BOLD JSON FILES
+- Add the SliceTiming to the BOLD json files
 (script from Peter Mannfolk - will be added soon)

-- Add the correct Phase Encoding Direction to the BOLD JSON FILES
+- Add the correct Phase Encoding Direction to the BOLD json files
 ?